ZhiyangQi/ZhiyangQi.github.io/_pages/about.md

 This is Zhiyang Qi (斉 志揚).
 I’m currently a PhD student at The University of Electro-Communications under the supervision of <a href='https://www.inaba.aix.uec.ac.jp/'>Assoc.
 Prof. Michimasa Inaba</a>.
 My research direction is about dialogue systems.
 My recent work is about how to adapt dialogue systems to different users.

 I am also interested in the following content:
-- Psychological Counseling Dialogue
+- Utilizing LLMs to assist counselors in conversations.
-- Dialogue System about Board Games
+- Developing AI for the Werewolf game.
-- Dialogue System Competition
+- Participating in various dialogue system-related competitions.

 Warmly welcome any academic cooperation and discussion!!